 The Gardner is a unique museum with things to see and do for visitors of all ages.
 There are activities for families to enjoy together, and kid-friendly programs like Saturday Drop-in Art Activities in the Bertucci Education Studio.
 Popular times for family visits include weekends, school vacation weeks, and neighborhood nights, but children and their parents are welcome anytime.

 There is no admission charge for children under 18.
-Sunday Concerts are appropriate for children 7 and up.
+Weekend Concerts are appropriate for children 7 and up, but tickets are $15.
 Small children should be supervised by their parents at all times.

 Single strollers are allowed in the galleries

-You are welcome to bring single strollers into the galleries; however, we ask that you leave tandem or double strollers at the coat check.
-The Museum offers strollers to borrow on a first come, first served basis.
+You are welcome to bring single strollers into the galleries; however, we ask that you leave double strollers at the coat check.
+The Museum offers tandem strollers to borrow on a first come, first served basis.
 Museum strollers can be picked up from the coat check.